Mindfulness & Meditation

 We know by nature we are habitual and that our mind likes to predict situations, to save energy, by using past experiences to navigate a reaction.
 However, every situation in our life is different, it may be similar in lots of ways but never the same.
 Even our own nature can change moment to moment and our perspective may be cloured by something as simple as being hungry or tired.

 Just a thought - you meet someone with whom you have a slightly unpleasant encounter.
 Next time you meet them you have already decided this conversation is not going to go well.
 Your previous experience with this person has already filtered your reaction.
 But how much do you know about the other person and their personal struggles and life situation?
 We often take these interactions very personal as if everthing is about ourselves, in truth it is about the other person and we may be too busy trying to meet our own needs to find out about the other person.
-In this situation if we are mindful, with an openness to compassion, if we view the interaction with fresh eyes, a beginners mind we may find the conversation goes in a very different way.
+In this situation if we are mindful, with an openness to compassion, if we view the interaction with fresh eyes, a beginners mind we may find the conversation goes in a very different direction.

 There are many ways in which we can begin to include mindfulness (awareness) into our lives and not all about sitting in stillness on the meditation cushion.